• Insights • Home Upgrades for Sustainability and Savings

 Pump it up

 The term ‘heat pump’ needs a re-do, the kind of rebranding that transformed crabapples into lady apples.
 These energy-efficient machines are not just about heat: In fact, they replace both your home’s air conditioner and your furnace, plus they don’t contribute to greenhouse gasses the way the older systems do.
 On average, heat pumps can save you 30% on your power bill, while keeping you cozy in winter and comfortably cool in summer.
-And there’s more: The IRS allows for reimbursements of up to $2,000 for installing a heat pump system (plus up to $4,000 more to upgrade your home’s electrical system to support the heat pump).
+And there’s more: The IRA allows for reimbursements of up to $2,000 for installing a heat pump system (plus up to $4,000 more to upgrade your home’s electrical system to support the heat pump).

 If you currently use window AC units and baseboard heat, a mini-split heat pump is the answer for your needs.
 Mini-splits, small units installed high on an outside wall or on the ceiling and linked to a larger unit outside, provide your home with comfortable heated or cooled air, and they free up your windows to provide, you know, light and views.
 Mini-splits are quiet and easy to control (you can use a phone app to adjust some of them).